cherylac/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Pipes and Connecting Commands

 * Sometimes it's useful to output the results of a command to a text file for further analysis, reference, or processing.
 Try running `ls > files.txt`.
 Notice that the file `files.txt` was created.
-View that file using `more`. *What do you see in the `files.txt` file?*
+View that file using `more`. *What do you see in the `files.txt` file?* cherylac.github.io files.txt wats1030-intro-to-unix wats3020-mad-libs wats3020-sandwich-machine

 * Notice that if you run `ls -alh` in the `challenge_files` directory, the files scroll by very quickly.
 Sometimes it would be better to get the results in a paginated format.
-Try running `ls -alh | more`. *Describe what you see when you run `ls -alh | more`.*
+Try running `ls -alh | more`. *Describe what you see when you run `ls -alh | more`.* it looks the same as doing 'ls -alh'.

 * Earlier, when you viewed the list of active processes on your devbox using `ps aux`, the list was probably really long.
 You can make this list more manageable by using the pipe (`|`) to filter the results of `ps` using `grep`.
-Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:*
+Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:* user       592  0.0  0.0  12932   976 pts/0    S+   05:00   0:00 grep --color=auto user@70eda79b9cc3